dotnet/AspNetCore.Docs/aspnetcore/grpc/client.md

 ## Access gRPC trailers

-gRPC calls may return gRPC trailers.  gRPC trailers are a collection of name/value metadata at the end of the call. gRPC trailers are accessible using `GetTrailers()` on a gRPC call. gRPC trailers are returned after the response is complete, therefore, you must await all returning response messages before accessing the trailers.
+gRPC calls may return gRPC trailers. gRPC trailers are used to provide name/value metadata about a call, similar to HTTP response headers, but received at the end of the call. gRPC trailers are accessible using `GetTrailers()`, which returns a collection of metadata. gRPC trailers are returned after the response is complete, therefore, you must await all returning response messages before accessing the trailers.

 Unary and client streaming calls must await `ResponseAsync` before calling `GetTrailers()`: